depthbomb/Retriever/PATH-HELP.md

 ![Screenshot](https://i.imgur.com/UtVVSAj.png)

 5. Click the _New_ button at the right side of the new dialog box and paste the full path to your Retriever installation you copied in **step 1**.
-Click _OK_ on of the dialog boxes to apply changes
+Click _OK_ on all of the dialog boxes to apply changes

 ---